 Opening ceremonies kick off the festival on Thursday evening with our "Little Miss Richmond" pageant at the Festival Stage in Beebe Street Park.
-Other highlights during the four days include: Figure 8, Demolition Derby, and Bump & Run motor sports, musical entertainment both in the beverage tent and on the festival stage, Mid America Shows carnival midway, and fireworks.
+Other highlights during the four days include: Figure 8, Demolition Derby, and Bump & Run motor sports, musical entertainment both in the beverage tent and on the festival stage, Skerbeck carnival midway, and fireworks.

 Our parades travel down Main Street starting on Saturday with the Children's parade.
 Following the parade is a huge ping pong blow-out for children 10 and under.
 Thousands of ping pong balls are fired from a hopper built by U.S. Pattern.
 Child size prizes are listed on each ball and may be redeemed at the festival grounds, or the business listed on the ball.